Financial literacy projects for women

 Women’s Institute for Financial Education (WIFE) organization has a Money Club program where women meet regularly to discuss saving, budgeting, expenses, retirement planning and anything financial.
 Currently there are about 442 Money Clubs with 2,852 members in 46 states of USA and 7 other countries.
 In addition, WIFE also organizes Second Saturday workshops to impart financial information for newly divorced women.

 The Financial Literacy Organization for Women and Girls (FLOW) aims to empower women and girls with financial knowledge and skills.
-FLOW organizes several year round conferences, seminars, workshops and boot camps and has ties to many institutions like Federal Reserve Bank, Morgan Stanley and Credit Union.
-Their events helps women make responsible decisions about spending, saving, borrowing, and investing for a promising future of economic well-being.
+FLOW organizes several year-round conferences, seminars, workshops and boot camps and has ties to many institutions like Federal Reserve Bank, Morgan Stanley and Credit Union.
+Their events help women make responsible decisions about spending, saving, borrowing, and investing for a promising future of economic well-being.

 The Financial Women’s Association (FWA) organizes educational workshops for women and also has mentoring and scholarship programs for women since 2001.
 Women’s Institute for a Secure Retirement (WISER) too has workshops, training and provides materials to educate women of all ages about financial aspects.
 The Lisa Initiative and the Womanspace has similar programs for financial literacy for women.